UWB-ACM/CTCI/Winter-2019/stacks_queues/SOLUTIONS_2019Winter.md

 #### Optimal Solution

-The fundamental algorith is as follows:
+The fundamental algorithm is as follows:

 ```
 Create a stack structure